Principle and statement of intent

 - Contact a relative to come for them.
 (A next of kin contact is recorded on own famly profile.)

 - Management will arrange appropriate cover so that the adult : child ratios are still maintained.

 On return to work after a prolonged infection period, staff may be asked for a ‘fit to return to work’ certificate from their doctor.

 Recording of infectious diseases

 If any child in our care contracts an infectious disease, all parents would be informed by placing a notice on the entrance doors and notice boards.
 Parents/carers should notify Bumbles immediately if a child is off due to illness or becomes ill with an infectious disease whilst they are on holidays from Bumbles.

-In the case of German measles being present in the group, any mothers who may be pregnant should also be advised to consult their doctor.
+In the case of German measles, chicken pox or hand foot and mouth being present in the setting, any mothers who may be pregnant should also be advised to consult their doctor.
 If there was an outbreak of meningitis or swine flu, advice would be given by the Department of Public Health Medicine, depending on the type of meningitis/flu.

 Our staff team are trained to spot signs of illness and how to deal with them.
 However it must be pointed out that Bumbles staff members are not medically trained to diagnose illnesses, but give an honest opinion that a child is not well.

 Parents are asked to be vigilant when it comes to letting us know that their child is unwell and what illness has been diagnosed by a medical professional.
 This way we can keep a record and try to ensure we minimise the risk to others.